Best Florence Public Schools (2026)

-The top ranked public schools in Florence, WI are Florence High School, Florence Elementary School and Florence Middle School.
+The top-ranked public schools in Florence, WI are Florence High School, Florence Middle School and Florence Elementary School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

-Minority enrollment is 9% of the student body (majority Hispanic), which is less than the Wisconsin public school average of 34% (majority Hispanic and Black).
+Minority enrollment is 9% of the student body (majority Hispanic and American Indian), which is less than the Wisconsin public school average of 34% (majority Hispanic).

 School